hari7261/ResearchTrend-AI/report.md

 12. Security Considerations

 ## 1. Executive Summary
-The Automated Research Report Generator is a sophisticated web application designed to automate the process of gathering, analyzing, and presenting research information from multiple sources.
-The system combines web scraping, natural language processing, and document generation capabilities to create comprehensive research reports on any given topic.
+The Automated Research Report Generator is an AI-powered web application that combines web scraping, natural language processing, and document generation to create comprehensive research reports.
+It leverages Google's Gemini API for advanced text analysis and summarization, making it particularly effective for analyzing complex research topics.

 ## 2. Problem Statement
 ### 2.1 Background